 What’s good to remember is your mentor is not (and should not) be your only source of support and guidance through your UI/UX learning journey.

 You also have the wider support of fellow students, alumni, and the wider Designlab community there for you to reach out to and network with.
-For example, if you have any questions and your mentor isn’t immediately available, you can always reach out to the Slack community, which is a great resource for all of our students.
-Slack can be used for questions related to specific modules, with a channel dedicated to each area of learning.
+For example, if you have any questions and your mentor isn’t immediately available, you can always reach out to our community on Discord, which is a great resource for all of our students.
+Discord can be used for questions related to specific modules, with a channel dedicated to each area of learning.

-There are also Slack spaces specifically for feedback on your work, so if you’re feeling like you need some tips, motivation, or guidance ahead of connecting with your mentor, you can always lean on Slack in the meantime.
-Slack is full of students, alumni, mentors, as well as the entire Designlab team, and we highly recommend that all of our learners get involved so you can make the most of our community, network, and collaborate!
+There are also Discord channels specifically for feedback on your work, so if you’re feeling like you need some tips, motivation, or guidance ahead of connecting with your mentor, you can always lean on the conversations there.
+Discord is full of students, alumni, mentors, as well as the entire Designlab team, and we highly recommend that all of our learners get involved so you can make the most of our community, network, and collaborate!

 Ultimately, UI/UX mentorship is one of the pillars on which our program is built, and we’re excited to be able to partner with such talented individuals to help our students make the transition into the UX/UI design space.
 If you’d like to learn more about who our mentors are, we encourage you to check out our Mentor Roster.